3 Days Visiting Big Bend National Park

 Be prepared!
-Big Bend Nation Park is very remote and cell service is limited.
-Pack you car and you hiking pack with plenty of water and emergency provisions, just in case you get stuck.
+Visiting Big Bend National Park is very remote and cell service is limited.
+Pack your car and your hiking pack with plenty of water and emergency provisions, just in case you get stuck.

 Not exactly nearby, the closest airport to Big Bend is 3.5 hours away in Midland, Texas.
 Major airlines Southwest, United and American Airlines all operate flights through Midland International Air & Space Port (Yes, that’s right, the Midland airport is also a space port.
 How cool is that?)
 Renting a car is a necessity for this trip.
 Big Bend National Park is huge!
 It took us about an hour’s drive from one side of the park to another.

 Book your accommodation well in advance.
-National parks are popular and options are limited.
+Visiting Big Bend National Parks is popular and options are limited.
 We waited until September to book accommodations for a large group of 8 and had to stay in Alpine, which was a 2 hour drive to some areas of the park.
 Airbnb has the most options.
 If you'd like to stay inside the park, there is a lodge near the Chisos Basin Visitor's center as well as many campsites.